Make a Gift Tax-Free With An IRA

-Q. I've already named University of South Carolina or one of its affiliated foundations as the beneficiary of my IRA.
+Q. I've already named University of South Carolina as the beneficiary of my IRA.
 What are the benefits if I make a gift now instead of after my lifetime?

 A. By making a gift this year of up to $100,000 from your IRA, you can see your philanthropic dollars at work.
 You are jump-starting the legacy you would like to leave and giving yourself the joy of watching your philanthropy take shape.
 Moreover, you can fulfill any outstanding pledge you may have made by transferring that amount from your IRA as long as it is $100,000 or less for the year.

 Q. I'm turning age 70½ in a few months.
 Can I make this gift now?

 A. No. The legislation requires you to reach age 70½ by the date you make the gift.